Xiaohao-Yang/Topic_Model_Evaluation/README.md

 # keywords from the LLM
 submarine japanese navy world war minelaying class imperial service
 ```
 Typically, by extracting keywords from the LLM, we can understand the gist of the document without needing to refer to the original text.
-Since we only use a small, quantized model and a single in-context example for inference, there's room for enhancing the summarization accuracy.
+Since we only use a quantized model and a single in-context example for inference, there's room for enhancing the summarization accuracy.

 # Similarity between word sets